BRDA Gorica Hills wine region

 So is Brda all about wine tasting?..

 YES and NO!
-Brda is a sensational little unique Slovenian wine region, but you can also explore here without setting foot in a vineyard.. so Brda is ALL about the wine and NOTHING about the wine, depending on what you want to get up to today!
+Brda is a sensational little unique Slovenian wine region, but you can also explore here without setting foot in a vineyard.. so Brda is ALL about the wine and NOTHING about the wine, it just depends on what you fancy getting up to today!

 Let us explain more what we mean..
-It would be a mistake to visit Brda just to go wine tasting, to tick off another wine region BUT CONVERSELY, it would be an equally big mistake to decide to not visit Brda cos you have been to one or more of the other wine regions.. in short, Go Visit Brda!
+It would be a mistake to visit Brda just to go wine tasting and to tick off another wine region BUT CONVERSELY, it would be an equally big mistake to decide not visit Brda cos you have been to one or more of the other wine regions.. in short, Go Visit Brda!

 Rebula Wine..

-So just like Slovenia's other 6 wine regions, Brda is completely different from the others..
+Like Slovenia's 6 other wine regions, Brda is completely different from the others..
 Brda's unique mediterranean climate and rolling green hills are perfect for producing high quality local white Rebula wine which can be young and fresh or aged to perfection.

-Of course you can get many other vintages here, but Rebula is the unique local wine to try and considered one of the highest quality Slovenian wines.
+Of course you can get many other vintages here, but Rebula is considered to be one of the highest quality Slovenian wines.

-Some Brda vineyards even spill over into Italy, so half the production is in each country!
+Some Brda vineyards even spill over into Italy, so half the production can be in each country!

-Wine tasting is a different pursuit and passion here in Slovenia, so you might be lucky, but we would warn you not to just rock up here and expect to go wine tasting, much better to contact the excellent TIC (Tourist Info Centre) in Smartno, who very helpfully produce a list of locl winemakers open and awaiting your visit on one particular day!
+Wine tasting is a very different pursuit and passion here in Slovenia, so we would warn you not to just rock up in Brda and expect to go wine tasting at the drop of a hat, much better to contact the excellent TIC (Tourist Info Centre) in Smartno, who very helpfully produce a list of locl winemakers who are open and awaiting your visit on each particular day of the week!

 So How on Earth do I explore Brda?..